🏗️ Generate OpenFeature flag manifest

 }

-// Value returns the value of the flag UsernameMaxLength,
+// Value returns the value of the [TestFlag2] flag.

-// ValueWithDetails returns the value of the flag UsernameMaxLength,
+// ValueWithDetails returns the evaluation details of the [TestFlag2] flag

 }{